 Important Update: COVID-19

 West Chester University continues to be proactive in its response to combat COVID-19 and is taking every precaution possible to ensure the health and safety of all students, faculty, staff, and visitors to its campus.
-Beginning on Monday, August 23, The Graduate School will be open for in-person and remote service, Monday through Friday, 8am-4:30pm.
+The Graduate School will be working remotely during WCU’s fall break: Monday, 10/18 and Tuesday, 10/19.
+We will be available for remote service 8am-4:30pm.
+In-person service will resume on Wednesday, 10/20 at 8am.
 Please note that masks are required for service in-person service.

 Interim Dean of the Graduate School